 A travel trailer, also referred to as a caravan, camper or camper trailer, is an “engine-out” option where you are pulling your living quarters behind your own vehicle.
 It is known for being more comfortable and protective than a tent.
 The absolute first thing to know about your trailer is the Gross Vehicle Weight Rate (GVWR).
 This is the sum total weight of your vehicle and trailer including all of the supplies and people—yes, people—that you will be bringing along on your trip.
-This is very important because you need to make sure that the car or truck that you will be using to pull you trailer can handle the weight.
-Not doing so or pulling over capacity can result in damage to your vehicle’s engine.
-Do not let this deter you from considering a travel trailer as lots of fun can still be had, however it is certainly a vital consideration.
+This is very important because you need to make sure that the car or truck that you will be using to pull your trailer can handle the weight.
+Not doing so, or pulling over capacity, can result in damage to your vehicle’s engine.
+Do not let this deter you from considering a travel trailer, as lots of fun can still be had.
+However, it is certainly a vital consideration.

 This is a similar option to the travel trailer; however, the fifth-wheel set up provides significantly more stability while driving.
 This stability makes it one of the safest, let me repeat that, safest trailer options out there.
 Fifth-wheel trailers also provide more space, making them a slightly more comfortable option.
 You can also fit a number of people in this trailer, making them a great choice for those looking to bring the whole family along.
 Prices on fifth-wheel trailers range, though they almost always fall on the higher end of the spectrum.
 Additionally, a truck is necessary to tow a fifth-wheel trailer.

 This is essentially your travel trailer or fifth-wheel trailer plus some extra storage space.
 They tend to run a little more expensive, but that space makes them perfect for those who do not like to pack lightly—or for those who are embarking on a long journey across the country.
 Additionally, should you choose to live in your travel trailer permanently, a toy hauler may be exactly what you need.

 This is where RVing meets traditional tent camping.
 These are travel trailers with tent sides that “pop-up” when you need them to.
 They are very light and will not break the bank, and are also referred to as tent trailers.
 You and three to seven other people can enjoy a trip in this trailer.
 Also, trucks are not required.
 You can attach your pop-up camper to just about any vehicle, making this a far more accessible option for most people.

 As the name suggests this is a combination of the pop-up camper and the travel trailer.
 Unlike pop-up campers, these trailers come with an indoor shower—which may be a necessity, depending on your traveling style.
-They tend to run middle of the road when it comes to cost and can also be towed by some cars.
-Their size dictates how many passengers you can bring along, but you could certainly get away with 8 travellers, including yourself.
+They tend to run in the middle of the road when it comes to cost and can also be towed by some cars.
+Their size dictates how many passengers you can bring along, but you could certainly get away with eight campers, including yourself.

 So.
-Now that you have your travel trailer, and travel trailer insurance policy ready to go, you may be looking for some destination idea.
-From rivers and forests to lakes and waterfalls it is hard to go wrong as far as destinations in Ontario.
+Now that you have your travel trailer, and travel trailer insurance policy ready to go, you may be looking for some destination ideas.
+From rivers and forests to lakes and waterfalls, it is hard to go wrong as far as destinations in Ontario.
 At any point you are only a few hours’ drive from escaping the cities and staring up at the starry night skies.
-However, if you are just getting started, here are a few suggestions:
+However, if you are just getting started, here are a few suggestions.